 Image copyright: CorkBeo

 This site sets out the framework for environmental reporting for the arts, screen and creative sector in Scotland.
-In being based on the most recent technical research and legislation, as the technical research and legislation develop, this framework will develop as well.
+Being based on the most recent technical research and legislation, this framework will continue to be updated and develop as well.

 The film production industry requires systemic change to become sustainable.
 This report sets out a route map to achieve this goal.
 This report has been produced as a collaboration between albert, the BFI and Arup between November 2019 and July 2020.